When do you need a new daily routine?

-A new routine can be useful for hectic and stressful times of the day.
+A new routine can be useful for busy and stressful times of the day.
 For example, you might need a new routine to help your family get ready for school and work.

 If you’re constantly asking or nagging other people to do things, or you’re getting frustrated and angry, this might also be a sign that you need a new daily routine.
-For example, a new routine can encourage children to complete chores, practise instruments or do homework.
+For example, a new routine can encourage your child to complete chores, do homework or get ready for bed.

-Routines are particularly useful when you’re trying to help family members develop new habits, like good hygiene.
+Routines are particularly useful when you’re trying to help family members develop new or better habits, like good hygiene.

-As your children grow and develop or you change jobs, you might want to revise your routines or create new ones to take these changes into account.
+As your child grows and develops or you change jobs, you might want to revise your routines or create new ones to take these changes into account.